ysd2004/spatialcropyieldJAAE/README.md

     ## In R
     download.file("https://raw.github.com/ysd2004/spatialcropyieldJAAE/main/regCode.R", "regCode.R")
 ```
-In *regCode.R*, it is implementable to download the regression data and peform the regression results in Table 3 and Table S2.
+In *regCode.R*, it is implementable to download the regression data and perform the regression results in Table 3 and Table S2.
 Modifying the regression codes, all regression results in Yun and Gramig (2021) are reproducible.

 3 Variable Description
 ==================